It’s one thing to be an actress and represent us on screen, but when you have creative control behind the scenes, that’s when real change happens.

 Taraji P. Henson

-In 2020, the Black Lives Matter co-founder signed an overall production deal with Warner Brothers, where she intends to continue to uplift Black stories, talent, and creators that will continue to transform the world of art and culture.
+In 2020, the Black Lives Matter co-founder signed an overall production deal with Warner Bros., where she intends to continue to uplift Black stories, talent and creators that will continue to transform the world of art and culture.

 In October 2020, Regina Hall scored a first-look deal with Showtime via her production company, Rh Negative.
 She also inked a six-film deal with MTV Entertainment Group.

 In April, the Insecure actress signed a multi-year overall deal with ABC Signature via her Big Hattie Productions company.

 Insecure actress and Smart, Funny & Black comedian Amanda Seales is developing the scripted series ‘Amanda Seales Is Difficult’ with Bunim/Murray Productions.
 According to Deadline, this deal marks Bunim/Murray’s first “residency” deal, which will see her production company Smart, Funny & Black housed at the studio.

 The ‘Power’ creator signed a high eight-figure overall deal with Netflix.
 According to Deadline, Kemp will “create new series and develop other projects for a global audience through her End of Episode banner.”